snitch-org/snitch/README.md

 `REQUIRE(EXPR);`

 This evaluates the expression `EXPR`, as in `if (EXPR)`, and reports a failure if `EXPR` evaluates to `false`.
 On failure, the current test case is stopped.
 Execution then continues with the next test case, if any.
+The value of each operand of the expression will be displayed on failure, provided the types involved can be serialized to a string.
+See [Custom string serialization](#custom-string-serialization) for more information.

 `CHECK(EXPR);`